DazFather/Wednesday/README.md

 > - If your project is small you can include a static server for the site on the same server where your other APIs lives
 > - If you receive too many requests then you can decide to scorporate the two by simply having another static server

+**Why there is a command:**
-Okay but what if you want an easy endpoint available on your browser instead of looking for your project folder?
-Or maybe you want an easy way to serve statically without relying on external tools.
+> - To have an easy endpoint available on your browser instead of looking for your project folder
-> **WIP** soon there will be also an option to make the server "live", or in other terms: rebuilds the app every time you make changes.
-> This can come really handy when making frequent changes at your codebase and check the output
+> - Provides an easy way to serve statically without relying on external tools
+> - To check your changes "live" when you are doing frequent changes, more of that later

 Only for these reasons:
 ```shell